 Savings are assessed in this protocol for three different installation scenarios:

 Customer self-installation of CT (no education).
-Under this scenario, customers purchase and install the CT on their own without any education on installing and operationg the thermostat (aside from any manufacturer instructions included in the CT box at the time of purchase).
+Under this scenario, customers purchase and install the CT on their own without any education on installing and operating the thermostat (aside from any manufacturer instructions included in the CT box at the time of purchase).
 This scenario applies to upstream programs where EDCs discount the device cost at the point of purchase.

 Customer self-installation with education on installation and operation of CT.
 Under this scenario, customers purchase the program-qualified CT and, in order to receive the incentive, certify in the incentive application that they have completed the specified education on how to install and operate the thermostat.
 The education may consist of viewing of videos and/or completion of a short online training module on the installation and operational details of the thermostat.